 Have you been aching lately to give referral marketing a go?
-Or maybe you know that your products and services are being recommended, but you’d like to have access to more information about what’s going on and promote them further?
+Or you'd like to have access to more information about what’s going on and promote them further?

 How to create a referral marketing strategy in API-first environment